purpleidea/mgmt/docs/language-guide.md

 traditionally used a `for` loop for instead.
 This is preferred, because flow control is error-prone and can make for less readable code.

+The single `str` variation, may only be used when it is possible for the compiler to determine statically that the value is of that type.
+Otherwise, it will assume it to be a list of strings.
+Programmers should explicitly wrap their variables in a string by interpolation to force this static `str` determination, or in square brackets to force a list.
+The former is generally preferable because it generates a smaller function graph since it doesn't need to build a list.

 ##### Internal edges

 Resources may also declare edges internally.
 The edges may point to or from